alumina-lang/alumina/README.md

 - [Unified call syntax](https://en.wikipedia.org/wiki/Uniform_Function_Call_Syntax) for functions in scope
 - Block expressions, lambdas (stateless only, closures are not supported)
 - Module system, namespaces and 2-pass compilation (no header files and forward declarations needed)
-- Richer type system: strong enums, slices, tuples, unit and never types.
-Also some type inference (though not full Hindley-Milner)
+- Richer type system: strong enums, array slices, tuples, 0-sized types, never type.
+- Const evaluation (very limited at the moment)
+- Go-style defer expressions

 Alumina can be thought of as Go without a garbage collector and runtime.
 Unlike C++, Rust and D is not a RAII language and requires manual memory management and is not memory-safe.